NCAS-CMS/cfdm/joss/paper.md

 improvements in scientific capabilities and it is essential that software interfaces are able to understand new research outputs.
-To the authors' knowledge, `cfdm` and software built on it are currently the only libraries that are guaranteed to be able to handle every possible type of CF-compliant dataset.
+To the authors' knowledge, `cfdm` and software built on it are currently the only libraries that can understand all CF-netCDF datasets, made possible by the complete implementation of the CF data model.
 All others omit facets that are not currently of interest to their particular user communities.

 # Functionality